p0maTypez/Software-Engineering-/README.md

 - The generated password will be displayed in the empty space

 ## Project Structure
-- index.html: The main HTML file for the password generator web interface.
+- oddHome.html: The main HTML file for the password generator web interface.
-- oddHome.html: An additional HTML file
-- oddPg.js: JavaScript file for the additional page.
-- oddStyle.css: CSS file for the additional page.
+- oddStyle.css: CSS file for web design.
-- save_password.php: PHP script to handle password generation and storage.
+- save_password.php: PHP script to handle passwords being stored in phpmyadmin database.
-- script.js: The main JavaScript file for handling user interactions on the main page.
+- oddPg.js: The main JavaScript file for handling user interactions on the main page.
-- css/style.css: CSS file for styling the main page.
+- oaboutus.html - bio page
+- oinfo.html - site description page
 - js/generate_password.js: JavaScript file responsible for password generation.
 - js/fetch_password.js: JavaScript file for handling API requests and responses.